 Brigid Starkey, Ph.D.

-Dr. Starkey is a Senior Lecturer of Political Science at UMBC and the Associate Director of the Global Studies program.
+Dr. Starkey is a Principal Lecturer of Political Science at UMBC and the Director of the Global Studies program.
 She teaches in the areas of foreign policy, international negotiation, the Middle East, and teaching and learning strategies in the college classroom.

 She has published articles in such journals as Simulation and Gaming, The Fletcher Forum of World Affairs, and International Studies Notes.
 Dr. Starkey is the co-author with Mark Boyer and Jonathan Wilkenfeld of International Negotiation in a Complex World (5th Edition, forthcoming, 2022).
 Dr. Starkey is in FAB 558 (Contact)

 Felipe Filomeno, Ph.D.

 Dr. Felipe A. Filomeno is Associate Professor of Political Science and Global Studies at UMBC, he is also the new Associate Director of the Center for Social Science Scholarship.
 He holds a Ph.D. in Sociology from the Johns Hopkins University, where he was a Fulbright scholar.
 His current research investigates the local dimension of immigration politics and policy, with a focus on the Latin American diaspora in Baltimore.
 His latest book – Theories of Local Immigration Policy – was published by Palgrave Macmillan in 2017.

 Dr. Lizarazo received her Ph.D. in Latin American Literature and Cultures, with emphases in Feminist Theory & Research and Studies in Performance & Practice from the University of California, Davis in 2015.
 Her research interests include digital storytelling, Latin American cultural studies, transnational feminisms and memory studies.